-We recently came across this well-stored 1965 Corvette Stingray while looking for a parts-car for another restoration project we have underway.
+We recently came across this well-stored 1965 Corvette Stingray.
 The owner indicated that it is an all original, numbers matching car with virtually no missing parts!

 This car is destined for more than being parted out - it's a true gem of a barn find waiting patiently to be restored.